KINGDOM OF CAMBODIA

 Stung Treng is an important trade hub with a few hints of Lao influence scattered about, owing to the fact that the Lao border is about 50 km away.
 It’s a friendly, quiet country town situated on the confluence of the San River and the Mekong River.
-It sits on the banks of the San River, with the mighty Mekong on the north eastern outskirts of the town.
-The area outside Stung Treng offers, Extensive forests, intersecting rivers and streams and low population density characterize it.
+The area outside Stung Treng offers extensive forests, intersecting rivers and streams and low population density.
 Stung Treng includes also the western chunk of the massive Virachey National Park, accessible from Siem Pang, a small beautiful town on the Tonle Kong.
 But it also is crossed by the mighty Mekong with its hundreds of small islands scattered on the river stretch.

-Is the Capital city of Preah Vihear a big northern province of Cambodia.
+Is the Capital city of Preah Vihear, a big northern province of Cambodia.
 Its capital is called Phnom Tbeng Meanchey.
 Due to the state of the infrastructure and its geographical location not visited by a lot of foreigners.
-Most of them don’t make it here worrying about the street conditions and the backcountry feeling of no fast supply in need.
-The city is sprawling and dusty and consists of little more than two small major dirt roads form South to North Much of this area is extremely remote and strongly forested.
-It has one of the worst infrastructures in the country there are even no proper Major Roads in existence.
+Most of them don’t make it here worrying about the street conditions.
+The city is sprawling and dusty and consists of little more than two small major dirt roads form South to North.
+Much of this area is extremely remote and strongly forested.
+It has one of the worst infrastructures in the country; there are even no proper Major Roads in existence.
 Going around this province is not that easy if you’re used to proper roads.
-Unfortunately do large logging companies reduce the natural landscape by carving huge tracts of pristine tropical hardwoods out of the locations.
+Unfortunately large logging companies reduce the natural landscape by carving huge tracts of pristine tropical hardwoods out of the locations.
 It is also one of the least populated provinces in the Kingdom of Cambodia.
-The area has a lot to offer for those, who are interested in ancient temple structures and remote villages without touristy influence.
+The area has a lot to offer for those who are interested in ancient temple structures and remote villages without touristy influence.
 The area is blessed with endless natural treasure.
 With its acres of dense, hilly forests and scrub green vegetation, an ideal getaway destination.
 The breathtaking views over the Dangkrek Mountains and lush jungle from Preah Vihear temples are famous.
-Preah Vihear you may find three of the most impressive legacies from the Angkorian era: the mountain temple of Prasat Preah Vihear, the 10th-century capital of Koh Ker and the mighty Preak Khan.
+In Preah Vihear you may find three of the most impressive legacies from the Angkorian era: the mountain temple of Prasat Preah Vihear, the 10th-century capital of Koh Ker and the mighty Preak Khan.